syncfusion-content/javascript-docs/js/Grid/Filter.md

 ---
 layout: post
-title: filtering with Grid widget for Syncfusion Essential JS
+title: Filtering with Grid widget for Syncfusion Essential JS
 description: How to enable filtering and its functionalities
 platform: js
 control: Grid